AvilMey/Sonify-ACTAM/README.md

 You can also choose the Manual Mode option instead of a Synthesized sound and create your own custom sound.
-You can choose one of four waveforms, (Sine, Triangle, Sawtooth or Triangle) and control their base frequency.
+You can choose one of four waveforms, (Sine, Triangle, Sawtooth or Triangle) and control different parameters such as the wave envelope.
 As well as a variety of other controls that can be found in a synthesizer:

-	Filter: 		you can apply a variety of filters to the image you want to sonify by selecting its frequency as well as other filter parameters.
+	Filter: 	you can apply a variety of filters to the image you want to sonify by selecting its frequency location as well as other filter parameters.

-	Attack, release, Decay, Sustain: with this parameters you can custom the duration of your notes by varying them differently as you wish
+	Wave envelope : with this parameters you can custom the wave envelope

-	Distortion: 	you can turn it on or off if you want to apply it to your image, so that you can change its value as well as the harmonics or the detune
+	Distortion: 	You can turn distortion on and off and also vary it's ammount

+	Musical parameters: You can choose from a wide range of scales to be used.
+Also you can add harmonics to the base notes so you can create different types of sounds and try to synthesize your own instrument

 Brief parameters description: